2023 Yamaha YZ450FX

 - Stock fork valving offers good comfort and progression with the right spring rates.

 - Shock works well for most average riders.

 In general, Yamaha has gravitated to a more GNCC style, plusher setting in their off-road bikes and this one is no different.
-It’s softer in nature, provides a lot of comfort and traction, and appeals to the masses.
+It’s somewhat softer in nature, provides comfort and traction, and appeals to the masses.
 The suspension likes to move through the stroke, but in a progressive manner to avoid any hard bottoming.
 Like every other Yamaha as of late, the KYB components shine in bottoming resistance and having a “smooth” transition when bottoming.
 You never get the metal to metal clanking and wrist breaking feeling on this stuff.

 In addition to the fork springs, we opted for the same yet different shock spring.
-We stuck with the 5.7 kg/mm shock spring for 160lb+ Pro riders, but installed a “closed end” spring rather than the “open end” that comes stock.
+We stuck with the 5.7 kg/mm shock spring for 160lb+ riders, but installed a “closed end” spring rather than the “open end” that comes stock.
 While this is more for a rider preference, it does change the handling quite a bit.
 With the closed end spring, we were again able to get a better balance out of the bike and keep the rear end flatter upon corner entrance.
 Again, this is more of a rider preference feel, but it is a change we made and liked after putting the stiffer fork springs in.
-The stock shock valving is also on the softer side for fast riders and deep conditions, but most average riders can find good comfort and performance in it.
+The stock shock valving is on the softer side for fast riders and deep conditions, but most average riders can find good comfort and performance in it.

 A rather simple change we did to our rear shock was shorten it 3mm.
 This same change can be mimicked with a lowering link.
-The rear of the Yamaha's sit a little tall, and we were running sag around 108mm to get stability and keep the rear end lower upon corner entrance.
+The rear of the Yamaha sits a little tall, and we were running sag around 108mm to get stability and keep the rear end lower upon corner entrance.
 This mod dropped our sag to 100mm which puts less preload on the spring and settles on decel bumps better.
 Likewise, it gave the bike a better balance all around.